TheOfficialFloW/PPPwn/README.md

 The exploit only prints `PPPwned` on your PS4 as a proof-of-concept.
 In order to launch Mira or similar homebrew enablers, the `stage2.bin` payload needs to be adapted.

 ## Requirements
-- Computer with Ethernet port
+- Computer with an Ethernet port
   - USB adapter also works
 - Ethernet cable
 - Linux